waabiisaabii/blog-2.0/README.md

 All right, I decided to use AWS Beanstalk for now :P

+Now the backend is a Django server with postgresSQL.

 Now my blog has a global commenting area!

 > Future work